-Operational amplifier bistable multivibrator
+Operational amplifier bistable multivibrator circuit

-It is easy to use an operational amplifier as a bistable multivibrator.
+This is easy to use an operational amplifier as a bistable multivibrator.
 An incoming waveform is converted into short pulses and these are used to trigger the operational amplifier to change between its two saturation states.
 To prevent small levels of noise triggering the circuit, hysteresis is introduced into the circuit, the level being dependent upon the application required.
 The operational amplifier bistable multivibrator uses just five components, the operational amplifier, a capacitor and three resistors.

 The bistable circuit has two stable states.
 These are the positive and negative saturation voltages of the operational amplifier operating with the given supply voltages.
 The circuit can then be switched between them by applying pulses.
 A negative going pulse will switch the circuit into the positive saturation voltage, and a positive going pulse will switch it into the negative state.